-SECTION 4.
-LICENSURE BY ENDORSEMENT
+4. LICENSURE BY ENDORSEMENT

-4.1 Applicants licensed to practice professional or practical nursing in another state or territory of the United States shall be eligible for licensure by endorsement in Colorado if:
+- 4.1 Applicants licensed to practice professional or practical nursing in another state or territory of the United States shall be eligible for licensure by endorsement in Colorado if the Applicant has met the requirements of Section 2 of these Chapter I Rules, and: - A. The Applicant holds an active license in another state or territory of the United States, and the Applicant graduated from a traditional nursing education program or a recognized military education program approved by a Board of nursing in a state or territory of the United States; OR - B. The registered nurse Applicant graduated from a Nontraditional Nursing Education Program and has worked a minimum of 2,000 hours as a professional nurse; OR - C. The practical nurse Applicant graduated from a Nontraditional Nursing Education Program and has worked a minimum of 2,000 hours as a practical nurse; OR - D. The Applicant has been previously licensed in another state or territory of the United States and has provided evidence of compliance with the Board's continuing competency requirements.

-- A. The Applicant holds an active license in another state or territory of the United States, and the Applicant graduated from a traditional nursing education program approved by a board of nursing in a state or territory of the United States; OR - B. The registered nurse Applicant graduated from a Nontraditional Nursing Education Program and has worked a minimum of 2,000 hours as a professional nurse; OR - C. The practical nurse Applicant graduated from a Nontraditional Nursing Education Program and has worked a minimum of 2,000 hours as a practical nurse. - 4.2 A. A temporary license may be granted for endorsement Applicants if the Applicant has met the requirements of Sections 2.1, 2.2, 2.5, and 4.1 of these Chapter I Rules. - B. A temporary license to practice professional or practical nursing expires upon the Board's approval or denial of the application or four months from the date of issue, whichever occurs first.
+- 4.2 A. A temporary license may be granted for endorsement Applicants if the Applicant has met the requirements of Section 4.1 of these Chapter I Rules. - B. A temporary license to practice professional or practical nursing expires upon the Board's approval or denial of the application or four months from the date of issue, whichever occurs first.

-SECTION 5.
-SPECIAL PERMITS
+5. SPECIAL PERMITS

 - 5.1 Permits may be granted, in the Board's discretion, to individuals possessing active and unrestricted licenses to practice professional or practical nursing in other states or territories of the United States, to allow for occasional nursing practice which is patient or procedure specific.
-However, if such nurse has any established or regularly used healthcare agency connections in this state for the provision of such services, the nurse shall possess a license to practice nursing in Colorado. - 5.2 Nurses possessing a license in a state that is party to the nurse licensure compact pursuant to section C.R.S.
-24-60-3201 are not required to obtain a special practice permit for occasional nursing practice in Colorado. - 5.3 Permits shall be limited to the practice performed as part of an education program or occasional nursing practice. - 5.4 All individuals seeking a permit must submit an application on a Board approved form. - 5.5 A permit may be granted if the individual holds an active, unencumbered and unrestricted license in another state or territory of the United States.
-If the individual is foreign trained, the individual must meet the requirements of 3.5, above. - 5.6 A permit may be granted only if: - A. The Applicant has not committed any of the acts which would be grounds for discipline under C.R.S.
-12-38-117, and - B. Within the twelve month period immediately preceding the date of application, the Applicant has not been addicted to or a regular user without a prescription of any controlled substance or habitually intemperate in the use of intoxicating liquor.
+However, if such nurse has any established or regularly used healthcare agency connections in this state for the provision of such services, the nurse shall possess a license to practice nursing in Colorado. - 5.2 Nurses possessing a license in a state that is party to the nurse licensure compact pursuant to section 24-60-3201, C.R.S., are not required to obtain a special practice permit for occasional nursing practice in Colorado. - 5.3 Permits shall be limited to the practice performed as part of an education program or occasional nursing practice. - 5.4 All individuals seeking a permit must submit an application on a Board approved form. - 5.5 A permit may be granted if the individual holds an active, unencumbered and unrestricted license in another state or territory of the United States.
+If the individual is foreign trained, the individual must meet the requirements of 3.5, above. - 5.6 A permit may be granted only if: - A. The Applicant has not committed any of the acts which would be grounds for discipline under section 12-38-117, C.R.S., and - B. Within the twelve month period immediately preceding the date of application, the Applicant has not been addicted to or a regular user without a prescription of any controlled substance or habitually intemperate in the use of intoxicating liquor.

-SECTION 6.
-STUDENT PERMITS
+6. STUDENT PERMITS